 Foreign leasing corporations in Finland

-If a foreign enterprise acts as a leasing corporation i.e. arranges for leased employees to do work for Finnish service recipients, it must take care of a number of employer obligations in Finland.
-There are some differences between the employer obligations of foreign companies with a permanent establishment and the employer obligations of other foreign companies.
+If a foreign enterprise operates as a leasing agency – arranges for leased employees to perform work for Finnish service recipients in Finland or on a Finnish vessel or aircraft – it must take care of a number of employer obligations in Finland.
+The employer obligations are different for foreign companies treated as having a place of effective management or a permanent establishment for purposes of income tax here, from the obligations of other foreign companies.

 Employee leasing defined